Skip to content

 Expanding the Memory Hierarchy

 To top it off we can expand this memory hierarchy with additional components, such as accelerators, networking and the internet!
 Let's start off with the GPU.
 It is an accelerator originally made for just computing graphics as fast as possible.
-It has a whole bunch of threads in it, meaning it can do very parallel work, like making every pixel of an image slightly darker.
+It has a whole bunch of cores in it, meaning it can do very parallel work, like making every pixel of an image slightly darker.
 At the end of the 2000's, Nvidia saw a bunch of academics hacking the GPU to do stuff like fast fourier transforms using the fragment shader.
-Don't worry about what a fragment shader is, but shader basically means GPU program.
+Don't worry about what a fragment shader is, but shader and kernel basically means GPU program.
 So Nvidia releases CUDA as a pure compute (no graphics) API for using your GPU.
-It only runs on Nvidia GPU's though.
+It only runs on Nvidia GPUs though.
 Transfering memory from the CPU to the GPU and back, can be a quite explicit process.
-Not only does the CPU need to reserve some memory for copying to the GPU, the CPU and GPU have to be synchronized which can take a while, and then the data is usually transferred across the slower (compared to memory and cache) PCIe bus.
+Not only does the CPU need to reserve some memory for copying to the GPU, the CPU and GPU have to be synchronized, which can take a while, and then the data is usually transferred across the slower (compared to memory and cache) PCIe bus.
 This transfer is something you should always be thinking about if you are using a GPU for your program.
 Neglecting transfers is one of the fastest ways to slow code.
 The GPU also has its own memory hierarchy.

 Image